Many persons have written to me asking for advice on how

 you will have to shop around.

-to friends to get a few names of psychologists who are in your area.
-Then
+Internet to get a few names of psychologists who are

 Leaving a